Improving spliced alignment by modeling splice sites with deep learning: Results

 We further used the values at the last max-pooling layer to generate the UMAP of a random subset of training samples (Fig.~\ref{fig:umap}).
 The UMAP separated the training samples into three large clusters which correspond to positive acceptor sites, negative sites and positive donor sites, respectively.
-Notably, mammals and birds contain sites absent from fish and insect.
-The UMAP for human, zebrafish and fruitly reveals a similar pattern.
-We then extracted splice sites in the UMAP that are specific to human.
-We found most of the intron sequences close to the splice sites tended to be short and GC-rich.
-We randomly selected five human genes with GC-rich donor sites, including \emph{GAPDH}, \emph{ARHGEF19}, \emph{ABTB2}, \emph{CCAR2} and \emph{OGDH}, and aligned their protein sequences to the zebrafish genome.
-Except \emph{CCAR2} which was aligned with low identity at 33\%, other genes all reserved the GC-rich junctions, though the corresponding zebrafish junctions had lower GC.
+Notably, some areas in the UMAP (the two red circles) only contain splice sites from mammals and birds but rarely from fish and insect.
+We extracted splice sites in these areas and found most of them came from GC-rich introns.
+The presence of these areas might explain why fish and insect models do not work well for mammals (Fig.~\ref{fig:4}a) but mammalian models tend to work better for non-mammals~\citep{McCue:2024aa}.

+To more directly investigate these GC-rich introns, we extracted homologous intron pairs and compared their GC content (Fig.~\ref{fig:gc}).
+We saw introns reaching 60\% GC in human but their homologs in zebrafish are $<$40\% in GC (Fig.~\ref{fig:gc}a).
+Consistent with our earlier observation in UMAP, few zebrafish introns are GC-rich.
+Although the GC content is overall higher in amphibians, not many introns can reach 60\% GC (Fig.~\ref{fig:gc}b).
+Birds have high-GC introns like human (Fig.~\ref{fig:gc}c).
+This is unrelated to warm- versus cold-blooded organisms per isochore theory~\citep{Bernardi:1985aa} because reptiles also have GC-rich introns (Fig.~\ref{fig:gc}d).

 GC-rich introns are known to exist in human~\citep{Wang:2011aa} and may help stabilize RNA secondary structure~\citep{Zhang:2011aa}.
-Their specificity to mammals and birds might explain why fish and insect models do not work well for mammals (Fig.~\ref{fig:4}a) but mammalian models tend to work better for non-mammals~\citep{McCue:2024aa}.
+They are more likely to be retained than GC-poor introns~\citep{Sibley:2016vh}, and they tend to be located in the nuclear center~\citep{Choquet:2025aa} which may be partly correlated with the higher CpG dentity in the center~\citep{Xie:2017aa,Tan:2018aa}.